-A competition made in collaboration with Manuelle Gautrand, commisioned Architect.
 The building of the Department Council of Hérault is aimed at gathering and reorganising all the services of the « solidarity hub », that are currently scattered on several sites.
 The union of these services is expressed in our project by the creation of a hollow cylindrical volume, with a large landscaped square set up around it.
 Resulting from a reflection on the compactness and simplicity of use, the project consists of a garden that reduces the distances between the different services.
 A haven of peace in the shade of the pine trees, the vegetal centre of the ring allows each office to be naturally ventilated.
 As for the facade, a skin made of a fixed-geometry module covers the whole unit.
 Each element is arranged according to an angle that corresponds to the different orientations of the building.
 A circular building that works as a unifier and encourages public and private connections.
+A competition made in collaboration with Manuelle Gautrand Architect.

 Andrea is a practicable piece of furniture, set up so as to become the main protagonist of the project.
 Arranged in order to occupy the less illuminated part of the space, this off-scale object articulates the two living areas.
 This solid wood volume, working as a private fortress, is smooth and unattainable.
 A simple layout activates a set of mobile screens, revealing by choice either all or parts of what’s inside.
 The access is via a jib door, next to the kitchen.
 Once pulled back, a 30 cm riser becomes the first signal of the private aspect of the premises that one is about to discover.
 Inside, a sliding wooden partition hides the shower room while the access to the main room requires to climb a few more stairs.
 The space is narrower, with less high ceiling, at the scale of a human body.
 A retractable partition allows to open the door that leads to the living-room.
 You are then able to see more as the sensation of spaciousness is multiplied.